Sarrat: Santa Monica Parish Church

 The Santa Monica Parish Church, commonly known as the Sarrat Church, is the largest church in Ilocos Norte and the most visited place by tourists in Sarrat.
 The church has one of the longest nave in the country and was declared an Important Cultural Property of the Philippines in September 2009.

 The 105-meters long (the longest in the country) Church of St. Monica, first built in 1779 by the Augustinian friars, was the last Spanish church built in the Ilocos.
 It was destroyed on March 3, 1816, was rebuilt in 1848, burned again in 1882, repaired from 1875 to 1895 and finished between 1895 and 1898.
-Its bell tower was damaged during the March 19, 1932 earthquake.
+Its bell tower was damaged during the March 19, 1932, earthquake.
 It has a unique, massive, 3-level and attractive brick staircase connecting the church with the convent.
 On one side of the church is the eight-foot high image of St. Monica.
-The church interior, along with the houses surrounding the plaza, were renovated in 1983 for Irene Marcos' (the youngest daughter of the late Pres.
-Marcos) wedding to Greggy Araneta.
-A few months later, on August 16, an Intensity 7.8 earthquake severely damaged the church's main altar and upper facade.
+The church interior, along with the houses surrounding the plaza, were renovated in 1983 for Irene Marcos' (the youngest daughter of the President Ferdinand Marcos) wedding to Greggy Araneta.
+A few months later, on August 16, a magnitude 7.8 earthquake severely damaged the church's main altar and upper facade.

 The impressive convent, known as the Casa del Palacio Real, was first built in 1779, completely burned on February 3, 1816, and was reconstructed in 1817 and 1886.
 It was, at times, used as a Presidencia Municipal during the American era.
 Within its environs, then were a jail where criminals and political prisoners were incarcerated and tortured, a sala court, a strangulation room and other secular sections.
 It also served, for a time, as the Colegio de Santa Monica (a branch of the Liceo de Manila).
-The convent was damaged during the March 19, 1932 earthquake and was repaired, in turns.
+The convent was damaged during the 1932 earthquake and was repaired, in turns.
 In 1977, both church and convent were completely restored, with government assistance.
 The ground floor houses church memorabilia, church vestments and historical books and photographs.
-Souvenir items (T-shirts) are also sold here.

 The former 3-storey, square brick belfry of diminishing sizes, probably the largest in the province, has lost its top storeys.
 It once had a clock on the dome.

+Sarrat Church is considered the largest church in the province, the church with the longest nave in the country, and is designated as an Important Cultural Property of the Philippines.